awslabs/tensor-message-passing/README.md

 ## Tensor Network Message Passing Algorithms

-This repository contains the code used to generate the results in arxiv.org/...
+This repository contains the code used to generate the results in [One-step replica symmetry breaking in the language of tensor networks](https://arxiv.org/abs/2306.15004)

 ## Install